LoganGray/open-dubbing/README.md

 Open dubbing is an AI dubbing system uses machine learning models to automatically translate and synchronize audio dialogue into different languages.
 It is designed as a command line tool.

-At the moment, it is pure *experimental* and an excuse to help me to understand better STT, TTS and translation systems combined together.
+At the moment, it is purely *experimental* and an excuse to help me to understand better STT, TTS and translation systems combined together.

 _If you want to see a live system running you can do it at https://www.softcatala.org/doblatge/ (accepts only English and Spanish an dubs only to Catalan).
 It combines this project, https://github.com/Softcatala/subdub-editor (an editor) and https://github.com/Softcatala/dubbing-service (web service)._

 # Features

-* Build on top of open source models and able to run it locally
+* Built on top of open source models and able to run it locally
 * Dubs automatically a video from a source to a target language
 * Supports multiple Text To Speech (TTS): Coqui, MMS, Edge, OpenAI TTS
- * Allows to use any non-supported one by configuring an API or CLI
+ * Allows the use of any non-supported one by configuring an API or CLI
-* Gender voice detection to allow to assign properly synthetic voice
+* Gender voice detection to allow it to assign properly synthetic voice
 * Support for multiple translation engines (Meta's NLLB, Apertium API, etc)
 * Automatic detection of the source language of the video (using Whisper)